gyorilab/emmaa/doc/dashboard/models_page.rst

   :align: center
   :figwidth: 100 %

   *The results from different test corpora can be loaded.
-Here "Large Corpus Tests", "Rasmachine Tests" and "Skcm test" are available.*
+Here "Rasmodel Tests", "Skcm tests", "Rasmachine Tests", and "Large Corpus Tests" are available.*

 The tests tab contains two related plots: one showing the evolution over time of the percentage of applicable tests that passed, and another showing the